Minor

 The Cognitive Science Senior Thesis Option (ICOS 4970, ICOS 4971)

-A list of faculty in Cognitive Science, including the areas in which they are prepared to mentor theses, is available here.
+View a list of faculty in Cognitive Science, including the areas in which they are prepared to mentor theses.
 Students are also encouraged to seek suggestions from the Director.
 Students considering the thesis option should identify a senior thesis mentor as early as possible, preferably no later than the beginning of their senior year, and they should plan to work on the thesis throughout the year.

 Students who will be undertaking a thesis to fulfill the requirements of their major are encouraged, but not required, to conduct the thesis in an area related to cognitive science.
 However, they should not enroll for any thesis credits other than those required for the major.